The online travel landscape is changing.

 Come September, messages designed to accelerate hotel bookings – such as number of users viewing a property or room availability – will be banned under new Competition and Market Authority (CMA) regulations.

 Instead, travel brands will need to rely much more heavily on other digital experience elements – such as reviews, photos, information and offers.

-Maru/Matchbox insight revealed that, even with pressure-selling messages, users put their trust in reviews.
+Maru/Matchbox insight revealed that, even when they include high-pressure sales messages, users put their trust in reviews.

-In comparison, over two thirds (68%) of users said they use reviews when booking their holidays online, significantly more than those that who state they’re influenced by price and promotion.
-It signals that even the best prices and offers cannot overcome poor reviews.
+In comparison, over two thirds (68%) of users said they use reviews when booking their holidays online, significantly more than those who state they’re influenced by price and promotion.
+It signals that even the best prices and offers cannot overcome poor reviews

 Three factors for effective reviews